Zakeru/arsac_website/sites/all/modules/views_accelerator/README.txt

 be displayed with markup, prefixes or suffixes.
 Examples are fields used in View-driven maps (Google, OpenLayers, Leaflet).
-Not only will latitude and longitude fields benefit, but also any fields used to populate tables or marker balloons and not requiring rich rendering.
+Not only will latitude and longitude fields benefit, but also any fields used to populate tables or marker balloons that require only simple rendering.

 INSTALLATION & CONFIGURATION
 ============================